Nyanyan/Egaroucid/src/tools/gen_contest_book/README.md

 python src/tools/gen_contest_book/build_all_books.py --resume
 ```

-The generated book files are written under `data/books`.
-Runtime loading uses the same sanitized start-board filename with the `.egcb` extension.
+The generated book files are written under `trained`, one `.egcb` file per start position.
+The console also looks there by default.
+Use `-contestbook <dir>` to override the runtime directory.